ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

  - SC+IC+CF = Three optimizations combined
  - ALL = All Optimization

 For a basic scene consists of a cornell box and four primitive shapes (spheres and boxes).
 Counterintuitively, the render time is minimized with no optimization.
+The probable cause is the kernel launch overhead for sorting and reduction.

 ![](img/perf_basic.png)